FlamesCN/worktree.sh/tests/report.md

 ## Observations & Follow-ups

-- The only non-success states (`wt config set language` globally, `wt list` outside init, and `wt merge` with dirty main) behaved as guardrails, matching expectations; no defects observed.
-- `wt add` gracefully handled both clean (`franxx.ai`) and dirty (`franxx.store`) base worktrees, emitting helpful messages when copying env files or skipping dev startup.
+- `wt config list` still rejects global use with `wt: This command must be run inside a configured project`; decide whether the CLI should print defaults instead or keep the guardrail.
+- Multi-project shortcuts (`wt review`, `wt path review`, and piped `wt rm tempglobal`) now succeed from a non-interactive shell, matching the design doc.
+- `wt add` in scratch repos without a lockfile requires disabling `add.install-deps.enabled`; once toggled, worktree lifecycle behaved as expected.
-- All temporary worktrees/branches (`feat/franxx-ai-report`, `feat/12345`, `feat/qa`, `feat/franxx-store-report`) were removed; `git worktree list` now shows only the original directories.
+- All temporary worktrees/branches (`feat/franxx-ai-report`, `feat/12345`, `feat/qa`, `feat/franxx-store-report`, numeric 1111/9999) were removed; `git worktree list` returns to the pre-test set.
 - Configuration toggles changed during testing were restored to their pre-test values to avoid persisting side effects.

 ## Artifacts